OCCAM: Towards Cost-Efficient and Accuracy-Aware Classification Inference: Related Work

 \textbf{Hybrid ML Inference.} Recent works~\citep{kag2022efficient,ding2022efficient,ding2024hybrid} have introduced a novel inference paradigm termed hybrid inference, which invokes models of different sizes {on different queries,} as opposed to employing a single model on all inference queries.
 The smaller model generally incurs a lower inference cost but also exhibits reduced accuracy compared to the larger model.
 The key idea is to identify easy inference queries on which the small models are likely to make correct predictions and invoke small models on them when cost budgets are limited, thereby reducing overall inference costs while preserving solution accuracy.
-By adjusting the cost budgets, users can \textit{dynamically} trade off between accuracy and cost within the same inference setup. ~\citep{kag2022efficient,ding2022efficient,ding2024hybrid} consider a simple setting of only one large and one small model and do not allow for explicit cost budget specification, which could be necessary for production scenarios. \ddj{\citep{chen2020frugalml} studies a setup with multiple ML models and learns an adaptive strategy to generate predictions by calling a \textit{base} model and sometimes an \textit{add-on} model when the base model quality scores are lower than the learned thresholds.
-However, both base and add-on models are selected in a probabilistic manner and this approach fails to satisfy the user-specified cost budgets deterministically.} \citep{chen2022efficient} studies a similar setup with multiple ML models and allocates cost budgets according to model-based accuracy prediction.
-This approach requires a separate training phase for the accuracy predictor, which needs a large amount of training data, and provides no guarantee on the prediction quality. {Unlike previous works,} we propose an \textit{unbiased} and \textit{low-variance} accuracy estimator with \textit{asymptotic} guarantees, based on which we present a novel approach, \ours, to effectively compute the optimal {assignment of classifiers} {to given queries,} under the cost budgets {given by users}.
+By adjusting the cost budgets, users can \textit{dynamically} trade off between accuracy and cost within the same inference setup. ~\citet{kag2022efficient,ding2022efficient,ding2024hybrid} consider a simple setting of only one large and one small model and do not allow for explicit cost budget specification, which could be necessary for production scenarios. \citet{chen2020frugalml} studies a setup with multiple ML models and learns an adaptive strategy to generate predictions by calling a \textit{base} model and sometimes an \textit{add-on} model when the base model quality scores are lower than the learned thresholds.
+However, both base and add-on models are selected in a probabilistic manner and this approach fails to satisfy the user-specified cost budgets deterministically. \citet{chen2022efficient} studies a similar setup with multiple ML models and allocates cost budgets according to model-based accuracy prediction.
+This approach requires a separate training phase for the accuracy predictor, which needs a large amount of training data, and provides no guarantee on the prediction quality. \ddj{Mixture-of-experts (MoE)~\citep{shazeer2017outrageously} also involves dynamically deciding which model (or ``expert'') processes a given query based on specific criteria.
+However, MoE often assumes homogenous experts~\citep{fedus2022switch} with routing decisions made by learned gating functions that require significant computational resources to re-train if we want to add/update/delete experts.} Unlike previous works, we propose an \textit{unbiased} and \textit{low-variance} accuracy estimator with \textit{asymptotic} guarantees, based on which we present a novel \ddj{training-free} approach, \ours, to effectively compute the optimal assignment of \ddj{diverse} classifiers to given queries, under the cost budgets specified by users. \ddj{It is worth pointing out that \ours is a an instance from the Algorithm Selection problem~\citep{rice1976algorithm} with a specific focus on classification tasks and pre-trained classifiers.}